zstoebs/Daily-Coding-Problem/December 2019/README.md

 - 12/11/2019: Given an integer n, return the length of the longest consecutive run of 1s in its binary representation.

+- 12/12/2019: Given the root to a binary tree, return its bottom view.